NL33/electron-git/z-plans/znext.md

      --maybe add a save as also? (especially for older versions) --make the content process faster for apple notes.

+# Html files
+--add loading symbol while it's loading.

+--if edit an html file, add ability to save any changes you make to it.
+But actually, right now if that note has the same name, it will create a nother file with the same name.
+Before refreshing the main window, it will show as two files.
+But then after refreshing it will show as one.
+     want to link with the apple note id while that is better, for mvp purposes, probably ok just to go with title of the note: but if go this route, probably have to get the folder too, otherwise could be too many duplicates across one person's notes

+--after create apple note, if try to open it immediately, it will show error: main-window.js:781 Uncaught (in promise) TypeError: Cannot read property 'id' of null
+    at showFolderContents (main-window.js:781)
+    at HTMLDivElement.onclick (main-window.html:1)
+--the id is not available till you refresh the page.
+Fix that.

+# apple notes file.

+If want to update apple note pre-existing file, make that work. (right now, it just creates a duplicate apple note file)

 # link to github and/or dropbox
 --start here.